navikt/ai-lab-daco/docs/source/usage.rst

   # a dictionary will then be filled with values
   print(daco_obj.p_D_chisquare)

+  # plot a canvas with distributions of all the variables
+  daco_obj.plotCanvas()

-The last line will produce the output on the form
+The results from `chisquare` will be outputted on the form

 ::